NGINX settings

 Run sudo gitlab-ctl reconfigure for the change to take effect.

-Go to GitLab repository and download the required configuration.
-Select the correct configuration file depending whether you are serving GitLab with SSL or not.
-You might need to make some changes, such as:
+Go to the GitLab repository and download the required configuration.
+Select the correct configuration file for serving GitLab with or without SSL.
+You might need to change:

-• The value of YOUR_SERVER_FQDN set to your FQDN.
+• The value of YOUR_SERVER_FQDN to your FQDN.

 • If you use SSL, the location of your SSL keys.